dwOuOwK87/Tetris/README.md

 =Controll=

-W: rotate
+W or UpArrow: rotate

-A, D: horizontally move
+A, D or LeftArrow, RightArrow: horizontally move

-S: rapidly down
+S or DownArrow: rapidly down